reflex-dev/reflex-web/docs/library/theming/theme_panel.md

 # Theme Panel

 The `ThemePanel` component is a container for the `Theme` component.
 It provides a way to change the theme of the application.
-The `ThemePanel` component is a part of the `rx.radix.themes` package.

 ```python
 rx.theme_panel()